 I don't know exactly.
 I know I will recognize the right moment.

 When I hear them ask me the first time "Dad, how did the world start?"

 If you enjoyed this post, please share, like or tweet it.

-A Little History Of The World is available from bookstores in the US, Canada, UK and Germany:
+A Little History Of The World is available from bookstores in the US and other countries:

 Or check out an Audible audio edition (unabridged) below: